Kobapps/FormulaKit/README.md

 ## Local development

-When working inside this repository, open the `FormulaKit/FormulaKit` Unity project folder in the Unity Editor.
-Unity will import the package via the relative file reference defined in `Packages/manifest.json`, allowing you to iterate on the package while running the sample scenes.
+When working inside this repository, open the `FormulaKit` Unity project folder in the Unity Editor.
+Unity will import the package via the relative file reference defined in `Packages/manifest.json` (`"file:../../Packages/com.barnaff.formulakit"`), allowing you to iterate on the package while running the sample scenes.

 ## License